Complexity in Tame Quantum Theories: Conclusions and discussion

 The definition of sharp o-minimality implements a well-defined notion of complexity by associating sets of two integers, the format $F$ and the degree $D$, to each set or function defined in such a structure, which we termed $\sharp$complexity.
 This notion has many remarkable properties.
 In particular, the definition guarantees that whenever a set of degree $D$ is intersected with the real line, the resulting number of connected components depends polynomially on $D$.
 This implies that at least for fixed format $F$, the computational effort to check a logical statement is polynomial in $D$.
 This property is compatible with all logical operations and makes the finiteness statement of o-minimality a quantitative attribute.
 It can indeed be understood as introducing a well-defined notion of the amount of information needed to logically define a function or a set.
 The fact that there are generally multiple minimal pairs $(F,D)$ associated to a set or function should be regarded as a feature instead of a bug; it indicates that the set admits different equivalent representations, in a similar spirit as dualities.

 In order to illustrate the notion of Pfaffian complexity and $\sharp$complexity in physical systems we focused on three qualitatively different classes of examples.
 We first discussed $\phi^n$ theories on a finite number of points.
 For the simplest settings, namely $\phi^4$ and $\phi^6$ theories on a point, we showed that both correlation functions and partition functions can be written as Pfaffian functions, thereby enabling the assignment of a Pfaffian complexity to them.
 Interestingly, we observed that the complexity grows linearly with the number of field insertions.
 We also observed an increment in complexity when transitioning from $\phi^4$ to $\phi^6$ theory, leading us to infer a complexity growth for $\phi^n$ as $n$ increases.
 However, we have seen that beyond the simple $\phi^4,\phi^6$ a more involved sharp o-minimal structure seems to be necessary.
 Using the notion of $\sharp$complexity $(F,D)$, we expect that for $\phi^n$ theories on any number of points, the degree $D$ increases with the number of insertions in a correlator, while the format increases with $n$.
-At least when restricting the domains of the parameters, we were able to identify a candidate sharply o-minimal structure, $\bbR_{\rm rNoether}$, in which one can try to make these statements precise. .
+At least when restricting the domains of the parameters, we were able to identify a candidate sharply o-minimal structure, $\bbR_{\rm rNoether}$, in which one can try to make these statements precise.

 Another striking observation, which strengthens the statements of \cite{Douglas:2022ynw,Douglas:2023fcg}, was the fact that Pfaffian structures enable us to treat functions which are not analytic but rather only admit a transseries expansion and are experiencing resurgence phenomena.
 Given the fact that such functions are ubiquitous in quantum field theories \cite{Dorigoni:2014hea}, we believe that the broadened scope presented in this work will be instrumental in the future.